Digitally Sign a PDF Document

 Supported Digital Signature Certificate Files

-We officially comply to the X509Certificate2
+We officially comply with the X509Certificate2

 standard and support .pfx